-Competitors who won a pro-qualifying placement in a Masters Age 40+ division are eligible only for OCB Pro Masters Age 40+ divisions.
-Competitors over the age of 40 who won a pro-qualifying placement in an Open division are considered eligible for both OCB Open and OCB Masters Age 40+ pro divisions.
+Competitors over the age of 35+(Female)/40+(Male) who won a pro-qualifying placement in an Open division are considered eligible for both OCB Open and OCB Masters pro divisions.
+However, OCB Masters Pros cannot compete in a Pro Masters Division and Amateur Open Division in the same event.

-Competitors who qualify as OCB Pros for any category are considered eligible for all OCB Pro categories of their gender.
-Competitors may not compete in more than one category at any given OCB Pro show though.
-After competitors compete in an OCB Pro category, they are no longer considered eligible for that category in OCB amateur contests.
+Competitors who qualify as OCB pros for any category are considered eligible for all OCB pro categories of their gender.
+However, competitors may not compete in more than one category at any given OCB show.

 OCB Pro Cash Prizes